Beamer64/BuddieBot/README.md

 ## About

-BuddieBot is an open source Discord bot created by two people that wanted to practice their Golang skills and develop something fun and useful for them.
-We enjoy growing and developing BuddieBot every day and play to do so for the foreseeable future!
-The goal of this project is to incorporate as many cool and fun features as we can find.
-We use BuddieBot in out personal servers every day!
+BuddieBot is an open source Discord bot written in Golang that I initially created to develop and maintain new Golang technologies and practices.
+What originally started as a fun idea and grown into a full personal pet project.
+I love working on BuddieBot to improve it with new features and utilities all the time.
+I enjoy using BuddieBot in my personal servers and plan to continue growing this bot for the foreseeable future!

 If you liked this repository, feel free to leave a star ⭐ to help promote BuddieBot!